Cataracts and other age-related vision problems

 - Fading or yellowing of colors

-If you notice cloudy vision or other signs and symptoms of cataracts, make an appointment with your eye doctor.
-The only effective treatment for cataracts is surgery.
+If you notice any signs and symptoms of cataracts, talk to your eye doctor.
+Although the early symptoms of cataracts can often be managed with eyeglasses, the only effective treatment for cataracts is surgery.

-Glaucoma is a group of diseases that are usually associated with abnormally high pressure inside the eye.
+Glaucoma is a group of conditions that damage the optic nerve, which is vital to good vision.
+The damage is often caused by an abnormally high pressure in your eye.
 This pressure can damage the millions of nerve fibers that carry visual information from your eye via the optic nerve to your brain.
 The optic disk is the point where the fibers from the retina meet before entering the optic nerve.
-As your optic nerve deteriorates, blind spots develop in your visual field.
+As your optic nerve deteriorates, blind spots develop in your vision.
 Left untreated, glaucoma can lead to irreversible blindness.

 Vision with glaucoma

-The most common type of glaucoma — primary open-angle glaucoma — causes tunnel vision and loss of side vision, but only in the advanced stages of the disease.
-Acute angle-closure glaucoma, which is less common but considered a medical emergency, causes severe eye pain and redness.
+The most common type of glaucoma — open-angle glaucoma — causes progressive loss of peripheral vision followed by loss of central vision.
+Angle-closure glaucoma, which is less common but considered a medical emergency, causes severe eye pain and redness.

-To detect glaucoma early, consult your eye doctor for regular eye exams.
+To detect glaucoma early, see your eye doctor for regular eye exams.
 Seek immediate medical attention if you have severe eye pain or other signs and symptoms of glaucoma.
-Treatment options may include medication, laser therapy or surgery.
+Treatment options might include medication, laser therapy or surgery.

-Age-related macular degeneration (AMD) occurs when tissue in the macula — the part of your retina that's responsible for the center of your visual field — deteriorates.
-This causes a blind spot to form in the center of your vision.
+Age-related macular degeneration (AMD) occurs when tissue in the macula — the part of your retina that's responsible for central vision — deteriorates.
+This causes a blind spot to form in your central vision.

 Vision with macular degeneration

-Depending on the type, age-related macular degeneration may cause:
+Depending on the type, age-related macular degeneration might cause:

-- A gradual haziness of your overall vision
+- A general haziness in your overall vision

-- A blind spot in the center of your visual field
+- A well-defined blurry spot or blind spot in your vision

-If you notice changes in your central vision or other signs and symptoms of age-related macular degeneration, make an appointment with your eye doctor.
-There's no treatment to reverse dry macular degeneration, but a healthy diet and nutritional supplements may slow progression of the disease.
-Treatment options for wet macular degeneration may include medication, laser therapy or surgery.
+If you notice changes in your central vision or other signs and symptoms of age-related macular degeneration, see your eye doctor.
+There's no treatment to reverse dry macular degeneration, but a healthy diet and nutritional supplements might slow progression of the condition.
+Treatment options for wet macular degeneration might include medication or laser therapy.
+Low-vision rehabilitation therapy may be helpful for both types of macular degeneration.

-Your eyeball is filled with a jelly-like substance called vitreous humor.
-As you age, the vitreous can become more liquid than jelly-like.
-When this happens, microscopic fibers within the vitreous tend to clump together (see arrows).
-These clumps can cast tiny shadows on your retina, which you may see as spots and specks (floaters) in your field of vision.
+Your eyeball is filled with a jellylike substance called vitreous humor.
+As you age, microscopic fibers within the vitreous tend to clump together (see arrows).
+These clumps can cast tiny shadows on your retina, which you might see as spots (floaters) in your vision.

 Vision with eye floaters

-Eye floaters look like black or gray specks, strings or cobwebs that drift about when you move your eyes.
+Eye floaters look like black or gray specks, strings or cobwebs that drift about when you move your eyes and appear to dart away when you try to look at them directly.

 Most eye floaters are harmless and don't require treatment.
-If you notice a sudden increase in the number of floaters — especially if they're accompanied by flashes of light or loss of your side vision — seek immediate medical attention.
+If you notice a sudden increase in the number of floaters — especially if they're accompanied by flashes of light or peripheral vision loss — seek immediate medical attention.
 This might signal a retinal tear or retinal detachment.